By Jim Kimble / Updated November 18, 2023

 Channel lineups and pricing are two key differences when comparing YouTube TV to competitors.

-fuboTV’s entry-level Pro plan costs $74.99 per month.
-The Pro plan has more than 152 live TV channels and 1,000 hours of Cloud DVR.
+Fubo’s entry-level Pro plan costs $74.99 per month.
+The Pro plan has more than 170 live TV channels and 1,000 hours of Cloud DVR.
 It is missing the Turner networks, including TNT, TBS and CNN.
-But fubo is about to start carrying regional Bally Sports networks, which could be a big deal if you are a diehard MLB or NBA fan.
+But Fubo carries regional Bally Sports networks, which are key in-market networks for diehard MLB and NBA fans.

 YouTube free trial

 When you sign up for a YouTube TV subscription, you automatically get a 7-day free trial.
 You will need a Google account, which is free.
 If you are already using Gmail, then you have a Google account to start watching TV.

 You only get one free trial per account.

 How to Cancel YouTube TV

 You can go to the YouTube TV website, log into your account.
 Select the settings tab, then membership.
 Click on the Manage button to cancel.